-MEET THE WHITE DWARF TEAM From their secret sanctum, itself hidden deep within the Warhammer Studio, the White Dwarf team works tirelessly to craft everyone's favourite Warhammer hobby magazine each month.
+MEET THE WHITE DWARF TEAM

+From their secret sanctum, itself hidden deep within the Warhammer Studio, the White Dwarf team works tirelessly to craft everyone's favourite Warhammer hobby magazine each month.

 MATTHEW HUTSON

-Senior Designer Another yellow tank has appeared on Matt's shelf in our hobby room.
-This time, it's an Imperial Fists Executioner.
-He's also been looking at Titans again.
+Senior Designe Another yellow tank has appeared on Matt's shelf in our hobby room.
+This time, it's an Imperial Fists Executioner, He's also been looking at Titans again.
 His desk could be likened to a particularly industrious Forge World.

 JONATHAN STAPLETON

-Photographer

 Jonathan painted loads of T'au units for this month's Battle Report, and he's still going!
 We've heard there's a Ghostkeel on his desk, but apparently we're further than 12" away, so we can't see it (that's a rules joke, by the way).

-BEN HUMBER

-Designer

-Ben doesn't play in many Battle Reports, but not only is he taking part in this month's mega-battle, he's even using his own models.
-Reivers, aircraft, tanks - he's got the lot.
-But how will they fare on the battlefield?
+Designer taking part in this month's his own models.
+Reivers, the battlefield?